What Is Data Architecture? Key Components, Frameworks, and Business Impact

 Since businesses have access to massive volumes of data, data modeling and data architecture are vital concepts in BI.
 Data modeling generates a representation of an enterprise’s data in a model containing business concepts and their relations.
 On the other hand, data architecture is an infrastructure where data and models exist.
 The main goal is to store the data and make it more accessible safely.
 It creates the environment for a business to safely and securely utilize data tools, data solutions, and data platforms.
 Some of the key features are explained below:

-Data architecture Data modeling
+Data Architecture Data Modeling

 Data assets are managed via a blueprint to meet strategic data requirements.
 The blueprint is defined by data architecture.
 Data modeling is the process of discovering, communicating, analyzing, and representing data requirements in a precise form.